QData/deep2Read/bReadingsIndexByDate.md

 ---
 layout: page
 title: Readings ByReadDate
-desc: "Our Reviews of Deep Learning Readings by Date-Read"
+desc: "Our Reviews of Deep Learning Readings by Date-Read (2017 to Now)"
 order: 12
 ---